 3. Procedures – Procedures are written by the administration to articulate district policies and administrative regulations.

-4. The School Board has the authority to temporarily waive or modify the requirements of an administrative regulation or procedure as necessary due to pandemic or other emergency.
-The superintendent may not waive or modify a provision in an administrative regulation or procedure that is specifically required by state or federal law still in effect.
+4. Authority to Waive or Modify Policies - The School Board has the authority to temporarily waive or modify the requirements of a district policy as necessary due to pandemic or other emergency.
+This authority is in addition to any authority to grant exceptions included within individual district policies.
+The superintendent shall have this same authority with respect to administrative regulations and procedures.
+The School Board may not waive or modify a provision in a district policy that is specifically required by state or federal law or regulation still in effect.